ooseni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. This creates a script that counts the number of directories in the PATH.

 4. This creates a script that lists environment variables.

+5. This creates a script that lists all local variables and environment variables, and functions.